At Ballot Box and In Court, Reformers Shake System

 In scathing language, the Florida high court approved a lower court’s finding that the legislature’s redistricting plan had been tainted by the “unconstitutional intent to favor the Republican Party and incumbent lawmakers.”
 The court found that Republican Party “operatives” and political consultants “did in fact conspire to manipulate and influence the redistricting process” in cahoots with GOP legislators.

 In Florida as in Arizona, the groundwork for court decisions was laid by grass roots citizen action.
-In 2010, Florida voters adopted an amendment to the state constitution that barred the drawing of legislative district lines “with the intent to favor or disfavor a political party or incumbent.”
+In 2010, Florida voters adopted two amendments to the state constitution that barred the drawing of legislative district lines “with the intent to favor or disfavor a political party or incumbent.”

-In the teeth of that popular vote, the Florida legislature ignored the new constitutional mandate and, as e-mails and other documents later revealed, engaged in a blatantly partisan gerrymander.
-In protest, the League of Women Voters, Common Cause and other citizens’ groups filed suit and in July 2015, the Florida Supreme Court ruled that the legislature’s action was tainted by “unconstitutional intent” and ordered redrawing of eight congressional districts.
+As a tenacious legal investigation and disclosure of private emails and documents later revealed, Republican legislative leaders defied the voters and engaged in a clandestine partisan gerrymander.
+In protest, the League of Women Voters, Common Cause and Fair Districts Florida filed suit.
+In July 2015, the Florida Supreme Court ruled that the legislature had carried out a “blatantly unconstitutional:” gerrymander and ordered redrawing of eight congressional districts and all 40 state senate districts.

-In its Arizona decision, the U.S. Supreme Court highlighted the positive gains for American democracy achieved by nonpartisan independent commissions.
-These commissions, the court noted, had created “more competitive” congressional districts, giving voters more choice in elections, and had eliminated the long-standing “conflict of interest” of partisan legislators manipulating district lines to keep themselves in office.
+In the Arizona decision, the U.S. Supreme Court highlighted the positive gains for voters achieved by using nonpartisan independent commissions.
+These commissions, the court noted, had created “more competitive” congressional districts, giving voters more choice in elections, and had eliminated the long-standing “conflicts of interest” of partisan legislators manipulating district lines to keep themselves in office.

-As of now, seven states have instituted independent redistricting commissions – Alaska, Arizona, California, Idaho, Montana, Ohio and Washington.
-In addition, Iowa uses a nonpartisan legislative services agency to redraw political districts every decade, while Hawaii and New Jersey have turned over redistricting to balanced bipartisan commissions with a court-appointed nonpartisan neutral chairman.
-And, of course, voters in Florida took the most targeted action to stop partisan gerrymandering by passing a state constitutional amendment that explicitly outlaws redistricting plans drawn “to favor or disfavor” one political party over the other.
+As of now, six states have instituted independent redistricting commissions – Alaska, Arizona, California, Idaho, Montana and Washington.
+Two more states, Hawaii and New Jersey, have turned over redistricting to balanced bipartisan commissions with a court-appointed nonpartisan neutral chairman.
+Iowa uses a nonpartisan legislative services agency to redraw political districts every decade.
+And, of course, voters in Florida took the boldest action against partisan gerrymandering by simply making it unconstitutional to draw election maps that favor one party.

-More reform is on the way.
-Reform coalitions that reach across the political spectrum are on the move in nine states – Colorado, Illinois, Indiana, Maryland, Minnesota, Nebraska, Oregon, Pennsylvania and South Dakota.
-In red states as well as blue, citizen groups and legislators are using gerrymander reform, like term limits, as a means to dislodge incumbent politicians from getting a perpetual lock on power.
+More reforms are being powered by voter revolts at the grass roots.
+Citizen movements, reaching across the political spectrum, have been pressing to end partisan gerrymandering in 12 states, either through ballot initiatives or legislative action.
+In addition to gerrymander reforms adopted by voters in Colorado Michigan, Missouri, Ohio and Utah in 2018, other drives for reform have cropped up in recent years in Illinois, Indiana, Maryland, Minnesota, Oregon, Pennsylvania and South Dakota.
+In red states as well as blue, citizen groups and legislators see gerrymander reform, like term limits, as a way to dislodge incumbent politicians from a perpetual lock on power.

 California, Washington State and Louisiana have gone a step further for voters, by establishing non-partisan primaries, which give voters maximum choice by opening up primary elections and abolishing party control.
-The so-called Top-Two Primary is the most open of all – more open than so-called “open” primaries, which let voters choose which party’s primary to vote in, but then restricting them to choose among that one party’s primary candidates.
+The so-called Top-Two Primary is the most open of all – more open than so-called “open” primaries that let voters choose to vote either in the Democratic or the Republican primary, but then restricts them to only the candidates of that one party.

 In the Top-Two primary, there is no limit on voters’ choices.
-Citizens can v0te for any candidate, splitting their ticket if they wish, because all candidates, no matter what their party affiliation, run in one, non-partisan primary.
-For each office, the two candidates with the most votes – the Top-Two – advance to the general election.
+Citizens can v0te for any candidate, hopscotching form one party to the other and splitting their ticket if they wish, because all candidates, no matter what their party affiliation, run in the same non-partisan primary.
+For each office, the two candidates with the most votes – the Top-Two – advance to the general election, even if they come from the same party.

 The major virtue of this system, in an era when a small turnout in party primaries often determines the ultimate winner, is that independent voters and members of minority parties now get to vote in what is often the decisive election.
 That helps to boost voter turnout and restore the political middle, proponents argue.
 Moderate candidates, with poor chances in a closed party primary, do much better in the Top-Two, where candidates need to appeal across party lines to all voters and thus move toward the political center.